Skip to main content

 Copilot time period

-Click the Open in Log Search icon (insert pic), which will copy your query from Copilot over to a new Log Search, allowing you to utilize all of Sumo Logic's search functionality.
+Click the Open in Log Search icon, which will copy your query from Copilot over to a new log search, allowing you to utilize all of Sumo Logic's search functionality.
 You can continue investigating, save the search, and remediate.

 Copilot open in log search

 You are a SecOps engineer who uses Cloud SIEM.
 You are worried about a signal in Cloud SIEM regarding malicious network activity.
-Rather than wait for 14 days for an Insight to trigger, you want to investigate network records and be proactive.
+You want to investigate network records and be proactive.
 You are under pressure to complete your investigation quickly.
 While familiar with Sumo Logic, you do not write log queries every day and could use a little help.
 Fortunately, all your Cloud SIEM records are in Sumo Logic.

 1. In Copilot, you type the source for Cloud SIEM network records: